tonypags/resume/A-Pagliaro-Resume.md

 ## Work History:
 ### National Football League (NFL) for JDA TSG - New York, NY
-Professional American football league with several dozen stadiums and offices nationwide.
+Professional American football league with several dozen stadiums and offices nationwide, expanding globally.

 **DevOps Engineer** May 2021 - Present
 * Maintaining production PowerShell and SQL scripts used in network monitoring and alert reporting.
-* Advancing use of development environment and version control.
+* Advancing use of test/development environments and version control.
 * Authoring functional modules for migration from existing, unstructured script codebase.
 * Overseeing all team projects to advance automation for IT Operations.
    * Automatically provision new servers based on existing ServiceNow change request form.
    * Retool several email parser scripts to leverage vendor APIs, inbound and outbound.
    * Design hybrid infrastructure for modern task execution, web forms, data collection, and reporting.
-* Implementing new dashboard platform for IT admins and managers.
+* Implementing new dashboard platform for IT admins and management.
 * Designed database QA solution, collaborated with statistics team
 * Streamlining test procedures for production scripts.
 * Participating in code reviews.